sahelinath22/Online-Book-Store-Dataset-Analysis-by-SAHELI-NATH/README.md

 This assignment demonstrates practical SQL skills, such as table creation, data retrieval, filtering, aggregation, joining, and revenue analysis for a retail dataset.

-🧩 Dataset Structure
+🧩 **Dataset Structure**

 The project uses three interrelated datasets stored in PostgreSQL tables:

-Table Name	Description
+**Table Name Description**

 Books Contains information about all available books such as title, author, genre, price, stock, etc.

 Customers Contains customer details like name, contact info, and location.

 Orders Records customer orders with details like order date, quantity, and total amount.

-Books Table
+**1. Books Table**

-Column	Description
-Book_ID	Unique ID for each book
-Title	Title of the book
-Author	Name of the author
-Genre	Category/genre of the book
-Published_Year	Year when the book was published
-Price	Selling price of the book
-Stock	Available stock quantity
+Column Description Book_ID Unique ID for each book Title Title of the book Author Name of the author Genre Category/genre of the book Published_Year Year when the book was published Price Selling price of the book Stock Available stock quantity

-Customers Table
+**2. Customers Table**

-Column	Description
-Customer_ID	Unique ID for each customer
-Name	Customer’s full name
-Email	Customer’s email address
-Phone	Contact number
-City	Customer’s city
-Country	Customer’s country
+Column Description Customer_ID Unique ID for each customer Name Customer’s full name Email Customer’s email address Phone Contact number City Customer’s city Country Customer’s country

-Orders Table
+**3. Orders Table**

-Column	Description
-Order_ID	Unique order identifier
-Customer_ID	Foreign key referencing Customers table Book_ID	Foreign key referencing Books table
-Order_Date	Date of the order
-Quantity	Number of books ordered
-Total_Amount	Total order value
+Column Description Order_ID Unique order identifier Customer_ID Foreign key referencing Customers table Book_ID Foreign key referencing Books table Order_Date Date of the order Quantity Number of books ordered Total_Amount Total order value

-🧠 Objectives
+🧠 **Objectives:**

-1) Create and manage a relational database for an Online Book Store.
+1. Create and manage a relational database for an Online Book Store.

-2) Analyze key metrics such as revenue, sales, and customer behavior.
+2. Analyze key metrics such as revenue, sales, and customer behavior.

-3) Use SQL joins, aggregate functions, subqueries, and grouping to generate insights.
+3. Use SQL joins, aggregate functions, subqueries, and grouping to generate insights.

-4) Apply data exploration techniques for different analytical perspectives.
+4. Apply data exploration techniques for different analytical perspectives.

-🧾 SQL File Description
+🧾 **SQL File Description**

 File Name: ONLINE BOOK STORE DATA ANALYSIS BY SAHELI NATH.sql

 This file includes:

-Database and Table Creation – Defining schema for Books, Customers, and Orders.
+1. Database and Table Creation – Defining schema for Books, Customers, and Orders.

-Data Retrieval Queries – Using SELECT, WHERE, and DISTINCT for data exploration.
+2. Data Retrieval Queries – Using SELECT, WHERE, and DISTINCT for data exploration.

-Aggregate Functions – Using SUM(), AVG(), COUNT(), and ORDER BY for analytics.
+3. Aggregate Functions – Using SUM(), AVG(), COUNT(), and ORDER BY for analytics.

-Join Operations – Combining tables to correlate books, customers, and orders.
+4. Join Operations – Combining tables to correlate books, customers, and orders.

-Business Analysis Queries – Advanced insights like best-selling books, customer segmentation, and revenue tracking.
+5. Business Analysis Queries – Advanced insights like best-selling books, customer segmentation, and revenue tracking.

-📊 Key Insights Derived
+📊 **Key Insights Derived**

 ✅Total stock of all available books in the store.